auchenberg/kenneth.io/source/_posts/2019-08-19-joining-stripe.md

 og_image: images/posts/stripe/head.png
 ---

-About two months ago I announced that [I was leaving Microsoft](https://mobile.twitter.com/auchenberg/status/1144275090357407744) after a good stint of almost 4 years working on range of developer tools such as Edge DevTools and [Visual Studio Code](Studio) together with some amazing people
+About two months ago I announced that [I was leaving Microsoft](https://mobile.twitter.com/auchenberg/status/1144275090357407744) after a good stint of almost 4 years working on a range of developer tools such as Edge DevTools and [Visual Studio Code](Studio) together with some amazing people.

 It's been a fun adventure where I pivoted to product from engineering and a journey that took me to Pacific Northwest with stops in Vancouver, Canada and Seattle, WA.

 {% img /images/posts/stripe/head.png %}

-Today I'm excited to announce that I'm joining [**Stripe**](https://stripe.com/) to build the next generation of developer experiences for the economic infrastructure of the internet 🌍💰🛠
+Today I'm excited to announce that I'm joining [**Stripe**](https://stripe.com/) to build the next generation of developer experiences for the economic infrastructure of the internet. 🌍💰🛠

 Let me tell you why.